dotlang/language/doc/RFE.md

 what about functions in other modules?
 `x.module1..draw()` calls `modules..draw(x)` because draw has one argument of type T and type of x is T. by combining this and named types, we can achieve above goal.
+But this does not work well with modules and also with functions that return multiple elements.

+? - Early return via `@` notation?
+`result = validateData(a,b,c)@{makeError(InvalidArgument)}`
+i'm not sure if it is worth that.